In addition to the core principles of

 Pediatric Emergency Department at Shady Grove Adventist Hospital,

 a community hospital in Montgomery County, Maryland which is

 staffed by physicians with subspecialty training and

 certification in pediatric emergency medicine.

-- one-month rotation as a PGY2 in the Pediatric Intensive Care
+- A one-month rotation during PGY2 in the Pediatric Intensive Care

 Department of Emergency Medicine